 The accompanying notes are an integral part of these consolidated financial statements.

-FLEXIUM INTERCONNECT, INC. AND SUBSIDIARIES CONSOLIDATED STATEMENTS OF COMPREHENSIVE INCOME YEARS ENDED DECEMBER 31, 2019 AND 2018
+FLEXIUM INTERCONNECT, INC. AND SUBSIDIARIES CONSOLIDATED STATEMENTS OF COMPREHENSIVE INCOME YEARS ENDED DECEMBER 31, 2020 AND 2019

-(Expressed in thousands of New Taiwan dollars, except earnings per share amount)
+(Expressed in thousands of New Taiwan dollars, except earnings per share)